 The 100-foot-tall Christmas Tree that stands in front of Romer (City Hall) is an iconic symbol of Christmas in Frankfurt, Germany.
 Decorated with hundreds of lights and holiday bows, the tree dominates the square.
 Getting a photo taken with the towering tree is essential…but can be a bit tricky.

-The best places we found were: 1) Behind the Fountain of Justice in the center of the square; 2) below Ostzeile behind the Carousel Ticket Office; and 3) In the lane leading south toward the river near Old St. Nicholas Church.
+The best places we found for a picture-perfect photo were: 1) Behind the Fountain of Justice in the center of the square; 2) Below Ostzeile behind the Carousel Ticket Office; and 3) In the lane leading south toward the river near Old St. Nicholas Church.
+Best of luck!

 #5 Shop for Frankfurt Christmas Gifts and Souvenirs

-In addition to the numerous food and gluhwein stalls, many vendors at the market sell gift items and souvenirs.
+In addition to the numerous food and gluhwein stalls, many vendors just sell gift items and souvenirs.
 In fact, the market’s history is rooted in Frankfurt Christmas shopping.
 The vendors at the market sell an array of goods – from homemade ornaments to wooden toys to local delicacies.